-Both vinca minor periwinkle and vinca rosea are found in garden centers from early spring to late summer but they have different uses.
+Both periwinkle vinca minor and vinca rosea are found in garden centers from early spring to late summer but have different uses.

 This article focuses on periwinkle plant care, with its shiny green foliage and flowers of pink, red or white which cover the plant all through the summer.

-Is The Periwinkle Plant An Annual Or Perennial?
+Is The Periwinkle Flower An Annual Or Perennial?

-Normally, the plant last only one year, however, that depends on where the periwinkle plant is growing.
+Normally, the plant lasts only one year, however, that depends on where the periwinkle plant is growing.

-However, in warmer climates it can grow as a perennial.
-Indoors it makes and excellent windowsill plant.
+However, in warmer climates, it can grow as a perennial.
+Indoors it makes an excellent windowsill plant.

 How Big Does A Periwinkle Grow?